DannyBen/jobly-book/src/building-jobs/storing-arbitrary-data-with-redis.md

 end
 ```

 Note that:

-1. Values are always stored as a String, so you will need to convert them
-   to other types when appropriate.
+1. Values are always stored as a `String`, so you will need to convert them to other types when appropriate.
 2. When `retrieve` does not find the key, `nil` is returned.
 3. Stored keys are available across jobs.